 Surface and groundwater levels showed mixed trends throughout the District over the last week.
 The majority of the United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are at median levels and higher for this time of year.
 The wells in the northern portion of the KB are completed in the Floridan aquifer and the wells in southern KB are completed in the surficial aquifer system.
-The majority of the surface and groundwater stations throughout the KB recorded increases in water levels over the last week.
+Approximately three quarters of the surface and groundwater stations throughout the KB recorded increases in water levels over the last week.

-Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are 19.51, 17.55, and 17.87 feet, all above the fourteen feet agricultural cut-off.
+Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are 20.44, 18.01, and 18.50 feet, all above the fourteen feet agricultural cut-off.
 The surficial aquifer stations are at median levels and higher.
-Surface and groundwater levels increased in over half of the Lower East Coast (LEC) stations over the past week.
+Surface and groundwater levels decreased in over half of the Lower East Coast (LEC) stations over the past week.
 The majority of Biscayne aquifer wells are at median levels and the upper percentile ranges for this time of year.

 Groundwater levels increased in most of the Lower West Coast (LWC) stations over the last seven days.
-Water Shortage restrictions remain in effect for Lee County at this time.
 About three quarters of the Surficial aquifer wells are at median percentile ranges, with the remainder in the upper percentile ranges.
-Approximately half of the Lower Tamiami aquifer wells are at median levels, with the remainder in the upper percentile ranges for this time of year.
-About three quarters of Sandstone aquifer monitor wells are at median levels, with the remainder in the lower percentile ranges.
-Approximately fifty percent of the Mid-Hawthorn aquifer monitor wells are in the lower percentile ranges, with the remainder in the upper percentile ranges.
-Figure 1 summarizes current conditions.
+Approximately half of the Lower Tamiami aquifer wells are at median levels, with most of the remainder in the upper percentile ranges for this time of year.
+The majority of Sandstone aquifer monitor wells are now at median levels for this time of year.
+Approximately fifty percent of the Mid-Hawthorn aquifer monitor wells are still in the lower percentile ranges, with the remainder in the upper percentile ranges.
+Figure 1 summarizes current conditions